silogen/docs/docs/quick-start.md

 This quick start guide will help you rapidly install, configure, and begin using the AMD SiloGen Enterprise AI platform for your AI workloads.

 SiloGen Enterprise AI Platform supports bare-metal, on-premises, and public cloud deployments of AI workloads.
-SiloGen Enterprise AI currently validated on Instinct MI300X GPUs, and supports MI250, and MI325 GPUs.
+SiloGen Enterprise AI has been validated on Instinct MI300X GPUs.

 !!! note
     These instructions are intended for installing SiloGen as a self-contained solution in an on-premises environment.
 For larger-scale, production-level deployments, refer to AMD SiloGen Enterprise AI support services.